 The greatest influence on the investment style of Warren Buffett was Benjamin Graham, widely considered to be the originator of value investing.
 In 1934, Graham even wrote the book on value investing when he published “Security Analysis” with David Dodd.
 This was the first book to provide a detailed explanation of how to value a stock.
+This article will provide information with how to trade in stock market like warren buffet.
 This book was one of the most important books ever written about finance and remains on the book shelves of many investment managers more than 80 years after it was published.

 After reading the book, Buffett decided he should go to Columbia Business School so he could study under Graham.
 Over the years, Graham also counted legendary value investors like William Ruane, Walter J. Schloss and Charles Brandes among his students.

 Graham had a great deal of success as an investor, buying many stocks at what he considered bargain prices during the Great Depression.
 This disciplined investment approach continued to deliver profits throughout his life.
 Graham was often able to buy stocks that traded for less than the amount of cash the company had in the bank.
 Such bargains are rare in today’s market and usually only occur as a company plummets into bankruptcy.